mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 In this example we take some direct attributes of the Role (name, type etc.) as well as a 1:N composition (permission).

-I found using views is a very explicit way of dealing with the situation.
+I found using views a very explicit way of dealing with the situation.
 It forces the developer to think about this topic.
-This can sometimes be cumbersome but it leads to a better place I think compared to make this whole loading story implicit.
+This can sometimes be cumbersome but it leads to a better place I think compared to making this whole loading story implicit.

 If you are interested in more detail on this topic, I created an article around CUBA views.
 You can find it here: [Views - the uncharted mystery](https://www.road-to-cuba-and-beyond.com/views-the-uncharted-mystery/).

 ### Database migrations

 Database migrations are oftentimes part of modern full stack frameworks.
-Ruby on Rails pionered with this idea so automatically generate deltas between two database schema versions.
+Ruby on Rails pionered with this idea to automatically generate deltas between two database schema versions.

 Grails and CUBA both have features in place that make that happen as well.
-For Grails there is a commonly used plugin called [Grails database migration](https://github.com/grails-plugins/grails-database-migration) which uses a java library called [Liquibase](http://www.liquibase.org/) under the covers.
-CUBA instead comes out of the box with SQL scripts that gets generated via their RAP tool CUBA studio.
-Both approaches recognies changes in the entities and try to do their best in order to generate a SQL schema delta (like <code>ALTER TABLE...</code>) to reflect the changes in the entity model.
+For Grails there is a commonly used plugin called [Grails database migration](https://github.com/grails-plugins/grails-database-migration) which uses a Java library called [Liquibase](http://www.liquibase.org/) under the covers.
+CUBA instead comes out of the box with SQL scripts that get generated via their RAP tool CUBA Studio.
+Both approaches recognize changes in the entities and try to do their best in order to generate an SQL schema delta (like <code>ALTER TABLE...</code>) to reflect the changes in the entity model.

 <img style="float: right; padding-left: 10px; margin-right:-80px; width:400px" src="{{site.url}}/images/grails-vs-cuba/fans.jpg">

-Besides this build in approaches, both frameworks can use any of the mature java libraries for db migrations like [Flyway](https://flywaydb.org/) or the above mentioned [Liquibase](http://www.liquibase.org/).
+Besides this built-in approaches, both frameworks can use any of the mature Java libraries for DB migrations like [Flyway](https://flywaydb.org/) or the above mentioned [Liquibase](http://www.liquibase.org/).

 With this we've basically covered all stuff related to data access.
 Next, we will look at the next layer which is where and how to put the business logic.

 ## business logic & constraints

 When it comes to business logic, both frameworks are actually pretty close to each other.
 This has mainly to do with the fact, that Grails as well as CUBA use the [Spring framework](https://projects.spring.io/spring-framework/) under the covers.
-This means that in both frameworks make fairly heavy use of the [dependency injection pattern](https://martinfowler.com/articles/injection.html).
+This means that both frameworks make fairly heavy use of the [dependency injection pattern](https://martinfowler.com/articles/injection.html).

 In Grails you usually create [services](https://docs.grails.org/latest/guide/services.html) via the command line.
-These classes are spring beans that repesent some kind of business logic and have certain characteristics.
-Normally the UI layer either directly interacts with the entity instances to talk to the database (in easier cases), or use services to execute some kind of business logic, that itself might call the database.
+These classes are spring beans that represent some kind of business logic and have certain characteristics.
+Normally the UI layer either interacts directly with the entity instances to talk to the database (in easier cases), or uses services to execute some kind of business logic, that itself might call the database.

 In CUBA there is as well the notion of [services](https://doc.cuba-platform.com/manual-6.5/services.html) (in the same sense).
 You most likely create a service via CUBA studio, which will generate a Service interface as well as a Class that implements this interface and is annotated with the Spring <code>@Component</code> annotation.